dart-lang/sdk/pkg/compiler/README.md

   AI: change how we build the SDK to launch dart2js from here, most logic might remain inside `lib/src/dart2js.dart` for testing purposes.

-* `bin/resolver.dart`: an experiemntal binary we used to run the resolver and serializer.
+* `bin/resolver.dart`: an experimental binary we used to run the resolver and serializer.
 As we are moving to work on top of kernel this is deprecated and should be deleted.